MicroPasts/MuseoEgizio1_app/long_description.md

 If you are interested in what our 3D completed models look like, please have a look [at our Sketchfab profile](https://sketchfab.com/micropasts).

-### This project is a collaboration with the Museo Egizio of Turin
+### This project is a collaboration with  Museo Egizio of Turin, Italy.

 [![logo lapislazzulo CMYK](http://micropasts.org/wp-content/uploads/2016/05/logo-lapislazzulo-CMYK-e1464338838694.jpg)](http://www.museoegizio.it)
 [![UCL logo](https://micropasts-other.s3.amazonaws.com/other/UCL_logo_wide.png)](http://ucl.ac.uk/archaeology)